2025-2026 IN-PERSON SCHOOL BROCHURE

 + Lost Toys: Grades K-2

 Little Victoria lived in Vancouver a long time ago.
-Listen to the story of her lost doll as Victoria’s family evolves over the years.
-Play with toys from each generation and see the evolution of toys overtime.
-Students are invited to consider the connection of toys to sustainability and environmental impact over the decades.
+Follow the journey of Victoria’s lost doll as her family’s story unfolds.
+Play with toys from each generation and see the evolution of toys over time.
+Consider the connection of toys to sustainability and environmental impact over the decades.
 Role-play archaeologists and discover toys like Victoria’s.

 + Cedar & Sealskin: Grades 2-4

-Examine traditional belongings of the First Nations and Inuit cultures in relation to food, clothing and shelter.
-Excavate belongings connected to the Coast Salish.
+Examine traditional belongings of First Nations and Inuit cultures in relation to food, clothing, and shelter and excavate belongings connected to the Coast Salish.
 Be a player in a life-sized board game and learn about the traditional belongings of the Inuit through the seasons.

 Explore c̓əsnaʔəm: the city before the city through a scavenger hunt activity based on the Big Six Historical Thinking Concepts.
 Learn about the impacts of colonization on the Musqueam First Nation and their resilience in the face of assimilation.
-Through Object-Based Learning, examine the impacts of colonial practices and policies on various aspects of First Nations traditions, languages, and cultures, and examples of reconciliation today.
+Through object-based learning, examine the impacts of colonial practices and policies on First Nations traditions, languages, and cultures, and consider examples of reconciliation today.

 + Immigration Nation: Grade 5-6

 Learn about past and present immigration policies while discovering the history of Vancouver through the decades: 1900 - 1970s.
-Modelled after the points-based-system, explore the History Galleries through a scavenger hunt activity and examine suitcases from four immigrants’ stories.
+Modelled after the points-based system, explore the Vancouver History Galleries through a scavenger hunt activity and examine suitcases inspired by real immigrants’ stories.
 This program focuses on who immigrates and why, the quality of life for new immigrants over the decades, and immigrants’ contributions to Vancouver.

 + Global Citizens: Grade 6

 Explore the Vancouver History Galleries to uncover moments when Canadians either demonstrated good global citizenship or ignored their responsibilities.
-Be buyers for the Museum’s gift shop, “The Global Village” and consider cultural awareness, fair labour practices and sustainability in a global consumer society.
+Step into the role of buyers for the Museum’s gift shop, The Global Village, and explore the importance of cultural awareness, fair labor practices, and sustainability in today’s global marketplace.

-+ Ancient Worlds (New Updates): Grades 6-7
++ Ancient Worlds: Grades 6-7

-Uncover the social science of archaeology by investigating artifacts from the ancient cultures of Mesopotamia, Indus Valley, Egypt, China, Greece and Rome.
-Students work in teams to do a simulated field dig and analyze artifacts to formulate and test their hypothesis.
-Learn about three prominent Northwest Coast archaeological sites and related archaeological findings.
-Using traditional First Nations belongings, examine the role and limitations of archeology when studying the cultures and traditions of the First Nations.
+Uncover the social science of archaeology by investigating artifacts from the ancient cultures of Mesopotamia, Indus Valley, Egypt, China, Greece, and Rome.
+Work in teams to do a simulated field dig and analyze artifacts to formulate and test their hypothesis.
+Learn about three prominent Northwest Coast archaeological sites and their related archaeological findings.
+Using traditional First Nations belongings, piece together a puzzle to examine the role and limitations of archeology when studying First Nations cultures and traditions.

-Make a day of it! add-on program
+Make a day of it!

-+ Self-Guided Museum Visit: All Grades
++ Self-Guided Museum Visit

 Explore our permanent and feature exhibitions at your own pace.
 Complimentary self-guided quizzes are provided for teachers to enhance the self-guided visit.

-+ Monumental Scavenger Hunt: All Grades
++ Monumental Scavenger Hunt

 Discover Vanier Park’s outdoor monuments and art installations with our easy-to-follow activity guides (digital or physical).
 This activity is complimentary when booked in conjunction with another program.

-Seasonal programs
+Seasonal Programs

-+ Animating History: Grades 5+ +
++ Animating History: Grades 5+

 FULL DAY PROGRAM | 9:30am – 2:00pm

 + New Story!
-Skwachàys: The Great Seal Hunt +
+Skwachàys: The Great Seal Hunt

 Terminal Avenue in Vancouver was once a body of water known as Skwachàys.
 A Hunter was paddling these waters when he encountered a massive King Seal.
 He struck the King Seal with his spear before it swam down into the spiraling water.
-Later the Hunter had visions of a burning lake.
-One day the Hunter noticed a glow.
-He followed it to Deer Lake where there was a raging fire.
-In the lake were bones from a giant creature—the skeleton of the King Seal, with the prized spear still lodged in its neck.
+Later, the Hunter had visions of a burning lake.
+One day, the Hunter noticed a glow.
+He followed it to Deer Lake, where there was a raging fire.
+In the lake were bones from a giant creature – the skeleton of the King Seal, with the prized spear still lodged in its neck.
 The King Seal must have used the portals connecting the lake to the creeks and eventually to Skwachàys.

 Highlight Video